-Does not include:

-• 100,000 stock appreciation units granted under the Directors Deferred Compensation Plan, each of which is convertible at any time upon his election or when he ceases to be a member of the Board of Directors into a dollar amount equal to the difference in the value of a share of Common Stock on the date the stock appreciation unit was awarded (\$16.0625 as to 25,000 stock appreciation units, \$18.22 as to 37,500 stock appreciation units, and \$20.08 as to another 37,500 stock appreciation units) and the value of a share of Common Stock on the date the stock appreciation unit is converted.
+- 100,000 stock appreciation units granted under the Directors Deferred Compensation Plan, each of which is convertible at any time upon his election or when he ceases to be a member of the Board of Directors into a dollar amount equal to the difference in the value of a share of Common Stock on the date the stock appreciation unit was awarded (\$16.0625 as to 25,000 stock appreciation units, \$18.22 as to 37,500 stock appreciation units, and \$20.08 as to another 37,500 stock appreciation units) and the value of a share of Common Stock on the date the stock appreciation unit is converted. - (k) Includes: - 18,351 shares owned by him directly; and - 3,840 deferred stock units.
+The stock units are convertible into Common Stock and payable upon the occurrence of certain events, including his retirement from the Board of Directors. - (I) Includes: - 10,051 shares owned by him directly; - 3,840 deferred stock units.
+The stock units are convertible into Common Stock and payable upon the occurrence of certain events, including his retirement from the Board of Directors; - 600 shares held by his wife; - 150 shares held by his wife as trustee for the benefit of child; and - 2,400 shares held by a corporation of which he is the sole shareholder. - (m) Includes: - 6,395 shares owned by her directly; - 9,000 shares held by a trust of which she and her spouse are trustees and beneficiaries; - 100 shares held by her son in an account over which she shares investment power; - 100 shares held by her daughter in an account over which she shares investment power; and - 100 shares held by her husband in a retirement account over which she shares investment power. - (n) Includes: - 769,705 shares held by the John N. Nordstrom Interests, L.P.; - 18,040 stock units held by participating directors under the Directors Deferred Compensation Plan; - 29,361 stock units held by participating executive officers under the Executive Deferred Compensation Plan; - 63,895 shares held by participating executive officers and their eligible spouses in the Company's 401(k) Plan & Profit Sharing; - 808,372 shares that may be acquired by the directors and executive officers and their eligible spouses as a group through stock options exercisable within 60 days after March 16, 2005.

-(k) Includes:

-- 18,351 shares owned by him directly; and - 3,840 deferred stock units.
-The stock units are convertible into Common Stock and payable upon the occurrence of certain events, including his retirement from the Board of Directors.

-(l) Includes:

-- 10,051 shares owned by him directly; - 3,840 deferred stock units.
-The stock units are convertible into Common Stock and payable upon the occurrence of certain events, including his retirement from the Board of Directors; - · 600 shares held by his wife; - 150 shares held by his wife as trustee for the benefit of child; and - 2,400 shares held by a corporation of which he is the sole shareholder.

-(m) Includes:

-- 6,395 shares owned by her directly; - 9,000 shares held by a trust of which she and her spouse are trustees and beneficiaries; - 100 shares held by her son in an account over which she shares investment power; - 100 shares held by her daughter in an account over which she shares investment power; and - 100 shares held by her husband in a retirement account over which she shares investment power.

-(n) Includes:

-- 769,705 shares held by the John N. Nordstrom Interests, L.P.; - 18,040 stock units held by participating directors under the Directors Deferred Compensation Plan; - 29,361 stock units held by participating executive officers under the Executive Deferred Compensation Plan; - 63.895 shares held by participating executive officers and their eligible spouses in the Company's 401(k) Plan & Profit Sharing; - 808,372 shares that may be acquired by the directors and executive officers and their eligible spouses as a group through stock options exercisable within 60 days after March 16, 2005.
+Section 16(a) Based upon a review

+Beneficial representations that

+Ownership believes that during t

+• directors and executi

-Section 16(a) Beneficial Ownership Reporting Compliance
+Reporting Compliance of Section 16(a) of th